ibm-cloud-docs/apiconnect/creating_apis.md

 5. Type `Yes`.
 The tool installs the connector.

-NOTE: If you selected the Oracle connector, you must set an environment variable in
+**Note**: If you selected the Oracle connector, you must set an environment variable in
 {{site.data.keyword.Bluemix_notm}} for the Oracle app to start.
 To do this, complete the following steps: